Opuntia auberi

 Opuntia auberi is a flower plant species belonging to the family Cactaceae.
 It is native to Central America in Cuba and the Antilles.

 Description

-Opuntia auberi grows in the form of a tree and reaches a height of 3 to 8 meters and more.
+Opuntia auberi grows in the form of a tree and reaches a height of 3 to 8 meters or more.
 The branches occur at right angles from the trunk.
-The stem is cylindrical and has brown color with gloquidia.
+The stem is cylindrical and has a brown color with glochidia.
 It is blue-green to gray-green, with large pieces up to 30 centimeters long.
 The flowers are pink and measure up to 9 cm long.

 Taxonomy

 Opuntia auberi was described by Ludwig Karl Georg Pfeiffer and published in Allgemeine Gartenzeitung in 1840.

 Etymology

 Opuntia : generic name that comes from the Greek used by Pliny the Elder for a plant that grew around the city of Opus in Greece.

 auberi : epithet awarded in honor of the director of the Botanical Garden of Havana Pedro A. Auber.